Convex Hull Prediction for Adaptive Video Streaming by Recurrent Learning: Convex Hull Database Construction

 Rather than providing information about individual points on the convex hull by formulating the ground truth as integer valued crossover QP points as in \cite{spatiotemporal, vmafladder}, our binary matrix formulation of the ground truth effectively conveys information about the entire RQ profile of a video shot to the model.
 Although the crossover QP points are critical for determining the bitrate ladder, information about the complete RQ profile can help the model construct better curve fits by learning useful relationships between neighboring points.
 Further, we have observed that the RQ curves corresponding to any two resolutions sometimes intersect at more than one point, and in such cases, the ground truth crossover QP cannot be unambiguously decided.
 The binary matrix representation also circumvents this issue, while providing a compendious representation of the convex hull.
-The ground truth binary representations of the convex hulls computed for each source sequence are provided in \cite{rcnhull} along with instructions on how to download the corresponding source contents.